 The Greek transliteration of the Hebrew ‘Immanu’ El, means literally, “God with us.”
 That is to deliver us from our enemies.
 The Son of God came to dwell, not only among us, but to be identified with the human family (John 1:1–3, 14; Romans 8:1–4; Philippians 2:6–8; Hebrews 2:16, 17).
 The name Immanuel was a sign name ordained of God to testify to God’s presence with His people to guide, to protect, and to bless.

-The term God with us is also seen in the OT.
+The term “God with us” is also seen in the Old Testament.
 While other nations went down in defeat, Judah would be sustained; while Israel was to perish, Judah would live.
 When Sennacherib came against the land of Judah to destroy it, Hezekiah, the son of Ahaz, no doubt found in Isaiah’s words regarding Immanuel a source of confidence and strength.
-In his message of encouragement to the people of Jerusalem Hezekiah assures them, “with us is the Lord our God to help us, and to fight our battles” (2 Chron.
-32:7, 8).
+In his message of encouragement to the people of Jerusalem Hezekiah assures them, “with us is the Lord our God to help us, and to fight our battles” (2 Chronicles 32:7, 8).

 To better understand what Isaiah meant by the name Immanuel, it is helpful to consider what the prophet wrote two chapters later.
-In prophesying about the Messiah, Isaiah wrote: “His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (9:6).
+In prophesying about the Messiah, Isaiah wrote: “His name will be called Wonderful, Counselor, Mighty God, Everlasting Father, Prince of Peace” (Isaiah 9:6).
 Did Isaiah mean by this that the Messiah would literally have as His given name “Wonderful,” “Counselor,” or “Everlasting Father”?

 In His service,